-- Retirement benefits.
+- Retirement and other benefits.
 Our executives participate in the Company's defined benefit pension plan, 401(k) defined contribution retirement plan, and supplemental executive retirement plan.
-Executives also receive company contributions under our 401(k) plan, a 20% match under our deferred compensation plan, a 15% match under our employee stock purchase program (ESPP) and dividends on unvested restricted stock.
-The 20% match under our deferred compensation plan was suspended on April 1, 2009. - Life insurance benefits.
+Executives also receive company contributions under our 401(k) plan, a 15% match under our employee stock purchase program (ESPP) and dividends on unvested restricted stock.
+The Company previously provided a 20% match under the deferred compensation plan, but that benefit was suspended on April 1, 2009. - Life insurance benefits.
 Our executives participate in Company provided life insurance, the amount of which takes into consideration their age and/or income.
 Our executives also have the opportunity to purchase supplemental life insurance. - Perquisites.
 We provide our executives with certain perquisites which help us compete for executive talent, and in some cases, allow our executives to devote more attention to the business of the Company.
 These perquisites include financial and tax planning, company provided automobiles, and club memberships.
 The Compensation Committee eliminated tax gross-up payments on perquisites, effective December 31, 2009.